RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

     ```
     python train.py --logtostderr --train_dir=./models/train --pipeline_config_path=./config/your_tensorflow_model.config
     ```

 #### SSD & RCNN Training Reference's (On my setup)
-I have trained 4 different model's:
+I have trained 4 different model's and tried in Capstone project:

 * 1. SSD v2 inception coco simulation (20K steps)
 * 2. SSD v2 inception coco udacity (20K steps)
 * 3. Faster RCNN inception coco (10K steps)
 * 4. Faster RCNN inception coco (20K steps)

-Refence image for 20k training completion - [SSD V2 Train] Reference image for 20k training completion - [Faster RCNN Train]
+Refence image for 20k training completion - ![SSD V2 Train] Reference image for 20k training completion - ![Faster RCNN Train]

 ### 5. Freezing the graph
 When training is finished the trained model needs to be exported as a frozen inference graph.
 Udacity's Carla has TensorFlow Version 1.3 installed.
 However, the minimum version of TensorFlow needs to be Version 1.4 in order to freeze the graph but note that this does not raise any compatibility issues.